kyma-incubator/compass/docs/README.md

 The `docs` folder contains end-to-end documentation on Compass and its components.

-Start with the overarching [Compass Documentation](./compass) where you can find general information on Compass.
+Start with the overarching [Compass](./compass) documentation where you can find general information on Compass.
 The documents are arranged in the fixed order that follows the [content strategy](https://kyma-project.io/community/guidelines/content/#content-strategy-content-strategy-documentation-types).
 Then, read about the components in more detail:
 * [Connector](./connector)
 * [Director](./director)
 * [Integration System](./integration-system)